oceanprotocol/ocean.py/READMEs/setup-remote.md

 The config file's default RPCs point to Infura, which require you to have an Infura account with corresponding token `WEB3_INFURA_PROJECT_ID`.

-- If you _do_ have an infura account: in console, `export WEB3_INFURA_PROJECT_ID=<your infura ID>`
+#### If you do have an Infura account

+- Linux & MacOS users: in console: `export WEB3_INFURA_PROJECT_ID=<your infura ID>`
+- Windows: in console: `set WEB3_INFURA_PROJECT_ID=<your infura ID>`

+#### If you do _not_ have an Infura account

-- If not, one option is to get an Infura account.
+One option is to get an Infura account.

-- If not, a simpler option is to bypass the need for an account!
+A simpler option is to bypass the need for an account!
 Just change to RPCs that don't need Infura.
 The command below replaces Infura RPCs with public ones in `network-config.yaml`:

 `console
 sed -i 's#https://polygon-mainnet.infura.io/v3/$WEB3_INFURA_PROJECT_ID#https://polygon-rpc.com/#g; s#https://polygon-mumbai.infura.io/v3/$WEB3_INFURA_PROJECT_ID#https://rpc-mumbai.maticvigil.com#g' ~/.brownie/network-config.yaml
 `

+#### RPCs wrapup

-Congrats, you've now configured your Brownie network file.
+Congrats, you've now configured your Brownie network file!
 You rarely need to worry about it from now on.

 ## 2. Create EVM Accounts (One-Time)